thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you start a PostgreSQL server using Homebrew Services?

 During installation, Homebrew will automatically initialize a PostgreSQL cluster on your machine.
-You can see what a PostgreSQL cluster looks like by running the following command.
+You can see how a PostgreSQL cluster is organized on the filesystem like by running the following command.

 ```shell
 ls -hal /usr/local/var/postgres/